 Fair value of the Council's main property assets is estimated based on appraisals performed by independent, professionally-qualified property Valuers.
 The valuations comprise a combination of Market Approach, Income Approach and Cost Approach.
-Investment Property valuations are categorised at Level 3 in the Fair Value Hierarchy, since they include both observable and unobservable inputs.
-The significant inputs and assumptions are developed in consultation with management, and the valuation processes and fair value changes are reviewed by the S151
+Investment properties are measured initially at cost and subsequently at fair value.
+Investment Properties are not depreciated but are revalued annually according to market conditions at the year-end.
+All the Council's investment properties have been value assessed as Level 3 on the fair value hierarchy for valuation purposes by our independent valuation provider, since they include both observable and unobservable inputs.